Slicer/SlicerLungCTAnalyzer/README.md

 # Lung CT Analyzer

-Lung CT Analyzer is a 3D Slicer extension for segmentation and spatial reconstruction of infiltrated, emphysematic and collapsed lung areas in CT examinations.
+Lung CT Analyzer is a 3D Slicer extension for segmentation and spatial reconstruction of infiltrated, emphysematic and collapsed lung areas in CT scans.

 <b>Aim </b><br>
 In CT scans, the extent of pulmonary infiltrations as well as the presence of non-ventilated areas like emphysema or bullae are usually analyzed visually.